-Fourth, unless you wish to end with a powerful slide (an image, a call to action, a summary of your key points, your contact details, etc.) go to black and end with the focus once more on you.
-Whatever you do, please do not exit the presentation and then fiddle with the programme.
+Fourth, unless you wish to end with a powerful slide (an image, a call to action, a summary of your key points, your contact details, etc.) go to black and end with the focus on you.
+Whatever you do, don’t exit the presentation and then fiddle with the programme.
 It is distracting and unnecessary.
 And, if you are using a PC, unless you turn the beamer off, the Microsoft flag will soon be waving and jumping about behind you, mesmerizing your audience and drawing attention away from you.

 1. Many people prefer to insert black slides at strategic points in their slide presentations.
-One advantage of doing so is that when you advance the slide from black, the next slide appears.
-(When you black the screen out with your remote or the keyboard, you return to the same slide.)
+The advantage is that when you advance the slide from black, the next slide appears.
+(When you black out the screen with your remote or the keyboard, you return to the same slide.)
 However, having black slides in the slide deck means that you have to remember where they are and that you must click through them.

 2. You can only go to black by pressing “B” while the PowerPoint is in presentation mode.
-If you hit escape and go into edit mode where everyone can see thumbnails of your slides—something you should not do, as mentioned above - this function will not work.
+If you hit escape and go into edit mode where everyone can see thumbnails of your slides—something you should not do—this function will not work.

 3. If the operating system of the computer is in another language, the “B” key might not work.
 For example, if the operating system is in French, “B” will make the screen go white because “B” is for “blanc“, which means “white” in French.
 “N” (for “noir“) will make the screen go black.

 4. If you go to black, you can come back any time by hitting any key.